alexandercerutti/Simple-Telegram-Installer/README.md

 Last two things and I'll not annoy you anymore :smile:.
 - Tested on Ubuntu 15.10: the script will restart _lightdm_ once finished.
 - You may need to change script permissions before starting it.
-Please, locate inside script folder and do
+Please, move to the script folder and type in terminal window:

         chmod 777 installTelegram.sh